-The pilot case in Athens is a typical student house from the 80’s own by the National and Kapodistrian University of Athens, located in the University Campus of Zografou area, in the eastern part of Athens.
-Zografou is one of the biggest suburbs of the Attica region.
+The pilot case in Athens is a typical student house from the 80’s owned by the ProGETonE partner National and Kapodistrian University of Athens, located in the University Campus of Zografou area, in the eastern part of Athens.
 The residence counts with 138 rooms for students.
 The buildings’ main structure is reinforced concrete (pillars and beams), concrete slabs and hollow brick external walls.
 This is a typical construction typology and is globally presented in all Attica suburbs and the city centre.
-It has also a common structure with similar building blocks all over Europe.
-Each building block has centralized heating system plant.
+Each building block has a centralized heating system.
 Existing windows are from aluminum or wooden frame with single glass.
-The shell of the building lacks thermal insulation while at the same time its facilities have not provided satisfactory energy-saving systems with the result that the building cannot be considered compatible with modern needs of energy economy.
+The building’s envelope lacks thermal insulation while its facilities are not energy efficient.
+The building can therefore not be considered compatible with modern needs of energy efficiency.

-Progetone is considering an exoskeleton solution for this building that will combine 2 of the pillars of the project’s scope: the architectural and the energetic aspect.
+The ProGETonE design proposals consider an exoskeleton solution for this building that will combine two of the pillars of the project’s scope: the architectural and the energetic aspect.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.